Angit16/rtabmap_issues/README.md

 * Set the above parameters, except the number of cameras in the visualizer node as well.

 ## Robot motion strategy during mapping
 The progress of the map must be viewed by the user while moving the robot.
-It is important to not continue moving robot too far without findinf a global loop closure.
+It is important to not continue moving robot too far without finding a global loop closure.
+It will acccumulate unsurmountable error later on.
+Therefore, one needs to limit one way movement within 40-50m in a featureful environment for the goodness of the resulting map.
 # RTAB-Map map data processing from .db files

 ## Merging two maps